 There are many careers in the Agricultural, Food, and Natural Resources career cluster such as farmer, agronomist, or county conservationist.

-Standard Code Iowa Academic Standard in Science Grade Level Practice Clarification Disciplinary Content Clarification Conceptual Frame Clarification 5-ETS1-1 Define a simple design problem, reflecting a need or a want, that includes specified criteria for success and constraints on materials, time, or cost.
-Problems: Defining and Delimiting Engineering Problems: Possible solutions to a problem are limited by available materials and resources (constraints).
+Standard Iowa Academic Standard in Code Science Engineering Practice Clarification Disciplinary Core Idea Clarification Crosscutting Concept Clarification 5-ETS1-1 Define a simple design problem, reflecting a neer or a want, that includes specified criteria for success and constraints on materials, time, or cost.
+Asking Questions and Defining Problems: Define simple design problems and create solutions that include criteria for success while using limited time and resources.
+Defining and Delimiting Engineering Problems: Possible solutions to a problem are limited by available materials and resources (constraints).
 The success of a designed solution is determined by considering the desired features of a solution (criteria).
 Different proposals for solutions can be compared based on how well each one meets the specified criteria for success or how well each takes the constraints into account.
 NA